 Can a sole proprietor be an LLC?

-There is a lengthy yet not very complex process to follow when doing this switch between the business structures.
+There is a lengthy yet not very complex process to follow when switching between the business structures.
 But, it will be a worthy decision to make as you grow as a business.

 Under the topic, we discussed sole proprietorship vs. single-member LLC in detail.
-We can realize that there are both advantages and disadvantages in both structures in formation, managing, taxation, and many other aspects.
+We can realize that there are both advantages and disadvantages in forming, managing, taxation, and many other aspects.
 Depending on the type of business, experience, and knowledge in business, one can choose between sole proprietorship and SMLLC.

 Sole proprietorship comes with more freedom and ease, while SMLLC comes with higher market credibility and protection.
 Is it not easy to select the right structure on your own?
 Then do not hesitate to seek advice from a lawyer or a business professional.

-Further study…..If you interested… Credits goes to Hawthorn Law youtube channel.
+Further study…..If you are interested… Credits go to Hawthorn Law’s youtube channel.